MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ClientAccessRule.md

 # New-ClientAccessRule

 ## SYNOPSIS
+This cmdlet is available in on-premises Exchange and in the cloud-based service.
+Some parameters and settings may be exclusive to one environment or the other.

 Use the New-ClientAccessRule cmdlet to create client access rules.
 Client access rules help you control access to your cloud-based organization based on the properties of the connection.

 For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).